 4. Do Not Make Room For Misunderstandings (Match Expectations).

-Make your expectations clear To the handyman you hired prior to!
-The beginning of his actual work.
+Make your expectations clear prior to!
+The beginning of the actual work.

-Well, there's no need to be petty and Google us.
-We invented this quote right now- However, the guideline principle is still valid - Do not leave the slightest space for misunderstandings.
-Ensure everything is clear and agreed before starting the actual repair work.
+Well, no need to be petty and Google us.
+You are absolutely right - We invented this quote right now- However, the guideline principle is still valid - Do not leave the slightest space for misunderstandings.
+Ensure everything is clear and agreed upon before starting the actual repair work.

-It would be best to unambiguously clarify your expectations to your handyman about what you will consider a success and what would be a 'Big No No...'
+It would be best to unambiguously clarify your expectations to your handyman about what you would consider to be a success and what would be a 'Big No No...'

-Make it clear as possible what you intend to pay money for and for what you will not pay even one cent!
+Make it clear as possible what you intend to pay money for.

-The problems start when all sorts of misunderstandings pop up at the end of the job - when you feel that the results fail to meet your expectations, And the handyman claims, on the other hand, that everything was done exactly according to your request.
+The problems start when all sorts of 'misunderstandings' pop up at the end of the job - when the results fail to meet your expectations while, at the same time, your handyman emphatically claims that everything was done exactly according to your request.